Dyson to sue former chief executive

 "Using Dyson resources and information to evaluate an investment opportunity for his own benefit and/or for the benefit of a venture capital firm, rather than for Dyson's benefit - breaching his fiduciary duties.

-"Failing to follow lawful and reasonable instructions regarding his conduct and focus of attention."
+"Failing to follow lawful an reasonable instructions regarding his conduct and focus of attention."

-In response, Mr Conze said: "I did nothing of the sort.
-During my six years as CEO of Dyson, the sales and profits will have tripled with the company growing from 2,500 to 10,000 staff."

-He said Dyson sold 13 million machines last year, up from five million in 2010.
-"This couldn't have happened without my total commitment to the business and its people," he said.

 Dyson would not comment on whether the breaches were in connection with its project to build a new electric car, which had been long under wraps and only recently revealed.